Updated on 9/10/2019

-Seventeen years have passed since the twin towers of the World Trade Center in lower Manhattan were brought down by a hijacked plane.
-The event brought to the fore the real challenge of the 21st century – not a clash of nation-states, but the threat of religious, identity-based conflict.
+Years have passed since the twin towers of the World Trade Center in lower Manhattan were brought down by hijacked planes.
+The event brought to the fore the real challenge of the 21st century—not a clash of nation-states, but the threat of religious, identity-based conflict.

 At the time, Dr. Hyun Jin Preston Moon responded with a call for service to heal the division, pain and misunderstanding that entrenched the deepening divisions between religious and identity differences.

-Seventeen years have passed, and the generation who witnessed the events surrounding 9-11 as youth have grown into adulthood.
+Time may be passing, and the generation who witnessed the events surrounding 9-11 as youth have grown into adulthood, but what was seen that day will never be forgotten.
 Many have responded to the need for a new paradigm of leadership that acknowledges the importance of universal principles and shared values while harnessing the innovations available to them to address the unique challenges of their day.
 Dr. Hyun Jin Moon has called this paradigm “moral and innovative leadership.”

-Shinwon Moon recently delivered an address at the Global Youth Summit at the United Nations where he spoke about his experiences in service, and how they have informed his conviction in the guiding vision of “One Family under God.”
+Shinwon Moon delivered an address at the Global Youth Summit at the United Nations in 2018 where he spoke about his experiences in service, and how they have informed his conviction in the guiding vision of “One Family under God.”